 Whether you’re married or unmarried, a man and woman, Ann A. Thomson is poised to leverage her paternity law experience for the benefit of you and your family.
 When paternity questions are causing adversarial contention, Ann is well prepared to help frame in custodial rights to walk you through child support.

 Please call Ann’s Orange County office at 562-431-4333 or send her e-mail today to schedule an appointment to discuss your situation in a free consultation.
-If you decide to hire Ann in your paternity matter, she accepts major credit cards for payment.
+If you decide to hire Ann (Seal Beach family law attorney) in your paternity matter, she accepts major credit cards for payment.